rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 The concept of exception (i.e. `throw` and `catch` game) is another example of a risky complexity that impacts even Haskell[^non-termination].
 Types can reduce cognitive load of understanding the code, except exceptions provide a very accessible and virally used way to bypass the types.
 Other "bottom" types like `null` are in the same boat.
+In my experience, many developers turn a blind eye on error handling in general.
+This seems akin to _omission neglect_ (psychological concept loosely described by this popular phrase: out of sight out of mind).
 I really like what Rust has done in this regard, you can _panic_ but it is hard to recover if you do, otherwise errors are handled in an `Either`-like sum type called `Result`.
 Hopefully we will see more of this pragmatic approach in future PLs.

 You may notice that the examples of _gotchas_ I am coming up with have something in common.
 These issues can be classified under: _not trustworthy types_.
 Misleading types will confuse any developer, that includes developers who work in dynamically typed languages and may not think about types explicitly.
+_We think in types more than we realize._

 Are there any "gotcha" free environments?
 Haskell comes close but is not perfect[^haskell].
 Proof assistants like Idris come to mind, these can even verify totality.
 That is kinda interesting, let's pause for a bit here...
 Consider the levels of abstraction used in proof assistants.
 It appears that our brain needs something at the level of a dependently typed lambda calculus to work correctly[^ml].